digital-garbage/Aspyria/README.md

 # Permanent Menu (Meta Progression):

 Accessed between runs.
+Here you can:

-Here you can:Spend gold on permanent upgrades.
+Spend gold on permanent upgrades.

 Refund upgrades at half cost.